rudraprasadjena123/GITA-UniversityManagementSystem/README.md

 # 🎓 University Management System

 A desktop-based **University Management System** developed using **Core Java, Object-Oriented Programming, Java Swing, JDBC, and MySQL**.
-The application provides an intuitive interface for managing student records efficiently with complete CRUD operations and database integration.
+This application provides an intuitive and efficient way to manage university student records with complete CRUD operations and database integration.

 ---